ChrisDuffley/stationPlaylist/readme.md

 The following commands are available when using encoders:

-* F9: connect to a streaming server.
+* F9: connect the selected encoder.
-* F10 (SAM encoder only): Disconnect from the streaming server.
+* F10 (SAM encoder only): Disconnect the selected encoder.
 * Control+F9: Connect all encoders.
 * Control+F10 (SAM encoder only): Disconnect all encoders.
 * F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.